MaryKay Carlson: Career

 Carlson is a career member of the Foreign Service, serving since 1985.
 She holds the rank of Minister-Counselor.
 Carlson worked at the Embassy of the United States in New Delhi, India as the Deputy Chief of Mission for three years and Chargé d'affaires for two years.
 She has also served at U.S. Embassy in Beijing, China (twice), Embassy in Kyiv, Ukraine, Consulate General in Hong Kong, Embassy in Maputo, Mozambique, Embassy in Nairobi, Kenya, and the Embassy in Santo Domingo, Dominican Republic.
-She had also served as Deputy Chief of Mission at the U.S embassy in Buenos Aires, Argentina.
+She had also served as Deputy Chief of Mission at the U.S. embassy in Buenos Aires, Argentina.
 Her domestic assignments include director of the Secretary's Executive Secretariat Staff and deputy director of Korean Affairs.

 United States ambassador to the Philippines

-On February 4, 2022, President Joe Biden intended to nominate Carlson to serve as US Ambassador to the Philippines.
-Hearings were held before the Senate Foreign Relations Committee on April 7, 2022.
+On February 4, 2022, President Joe Biden nominated Carlson to serve as US Ambassador to the Philippines.
+Hearings on her nomination were held before the Senate Foreign Relations Committee on April 7, 2022.
 The committee favorably reported the nomination to the Senate floor on May 4, 2022.
 Carlson was confirmed by the entire Senate via voice vote on May 5, 2022.
 Carlson was sworn in on May 26, 2022.
 She presented her credentials to Philippine president Bongbong Marcos on July 22, 2022.

+Carlson was in post and sent condolences during the 2025 Cebu earthquake.